-A temporary dispensation has been applied to the ST0161 Junior Energy Manager end-point assessment plan AP02 for this apprenticeship.
-The dispensation will last from 20 May 2022 to 30 May 2024 but may be withdrawn if the assessment plan is revised sooner or the dispensation is no longer necessary.
+A temporary dispensation has been applied to the ST0161 Junior energy manager end-point assessment plan version 1.1/AP02 for this apprenticeship.
+The dispensation will run until all apprentices registered to version 1.1 are complete, including resits and retakes, but may be withdrawn if the assessment plan is revised sooner or the dispensation is no longer necessary.

 End-point assessment organisations (EPAOs) delivering EPAs for the apprenticeship will implement the dispensation as required, supported and monitored by the relevant EQA provider.

 The key changes are:

 Reference to external documents now optional rather than mandatory.

 Double assessment removed.

 Grading criteria outlined.

 Delivery of EPA updated allowing EPAs to be delivered independently of other organisations on the APAR.

 Version 1.1/AP02 is superseded by version 1.1/AP03 and can be found here.

 Helping organisations meet sustainability commitments by reducing energy consumption and reducing costs.